codeboltai/epoml/docs/components/DataObject.md

-# Object Component
+# DataObject Component

-The `Object` component is used to display structured object data with proper formatting across multiple output formats.
+The `DataObject` component is used to display structured object data with proper formatting across multiple output formats.
 It provides comprehensive support for nested objects, arrays, and complex data structures with enhanced inline rendering and template variable processing.

+**Note:** This component was previously named `Object` but has been renamed to `DataObject` to avoid conflicts with JavaScript's built-in `Object`.

 ## Props